This post is also available in: French

 Boutique Hotels:

-A luxurious boutique hotel located in the heart of Bruges, along ‘De Dijver’ canal.
+Hotel the Orangerie: A luxurious boutique hotel located in the heart of Bruges, along ‘De Dijver’ canal.
 The hotel is housed in a 15th-century Carthusian convent.
+Click here for more information and to check the latest prices.
+Click here for more information and to check the latest prices.

-Another luxurious boutique hotel in the heart of the historic centre of Bruges, housed in an 18th-century mansion.
+The Pand Hotel: Another luxurious boutique hotel in the heart of the historic center of Bruges, housed in an 18th-century mansion.
+Click here for more information and to check the latest prices.

 Budget Hotels: